Yes, another chickpea recipe. I’ve wanted to do a raw sprouted hummus for awhile and thought it was finally time!

 Instructions

-Place all your ingredients into your food processor/blender and blend until creamy.
-Taste for flavor adding anything extra you like.
+Hummus: Place the ingredients into a food processor or high-speed blender and process until creamy.d You may need to stop every now and then to scrape down the sides.
+Taste for flavor, adding anything extra you like – garlic, tahini, lemon, spices, or salt.
 If adding more water, add 1 tablespoon at a time until desired consistency.

 Hi…it looks great but I’d like to know calories and carbs and I’m not clear how big the serving size is from the label you included?